zlegein/jslogger.store/README.md

 }
 ```

-The logs will be flushed to the server when there is a log of greater than `ERROR` or the `flush` flag is set to `true`
+The logs will be flushed to the server when there is a log event greater than `ERROR` or the `flush` flag is set to `true`

 ### Options

 * title: the title message for the logs.
 Default is: `[JSLogger]`
 * flush: whether or not to force a dump of all the stored logs from local storage.
-Defalut is: `true`
+Defalut is: `false`
 * format: the format of the timestamp you want to set for the logs.
 Default is: `'%d %b %Y %H:%M:%S,%N'`